osxmidi/LinVst/README.md

 2: Install the mfc42 and mfc42u 32bit dll overrides into ~/.wine/drive_c/windows/syswow64 (and optionally add the dll names in winecfg's Libraries tab)

-3: Install rktools.exe (from Windows Server 2003 Resource Kit Tools)
+3: Install rktools.exe (Robocopy from Windows Server 2003 Resource Kit Tools)

 4: Install the mfc140.dll override into ~/.wine/drive_c/windows/system32 (and optionally add the dll names in winecfg's Libraries tab)

 5: Import Waves.reg (in LinVst's Waves folder) into regedit

 6: Install Waves Central

+7: For Waves V10 plugins,  Descend into the path by double clicking on (C:) and then double click on Program Files (x86) (or Program Files if Plug-Ins V10 can't be found) and then double click on Waves and then just highlight Plug-Ins V10 with a single click (don't descend into it) and then finish by clicking on open.

 Tested Waves Central and Waves C1 and C4 and C360 and API-560 and Abbey Road Plates and Bass Slapper(1GB samples) plugins with Wine Staging version 3.x and 4.x and Debian Stretch/Sid (other non Debian based systems not tested).